ArmSoM/documentation/docs/main/Getting Started/sige-family-started.md

 Fri 3rd Nov 10:36:01 UTC 2023
 ```

-### M.2
+### M.2 Key M

-The ArmSoM-Sige7 provides an M.2 connector:
+The ArmSoM-Sige7 provides an M.2 Key M connector:

-- There is an M.2 M Key connector on the back with a 4-lane PCIe 3.0 interface.
+- There is an M.2 Key M connector on the back with a 4-lane PCIe 3.0 interface.
 The board has a standard M.2 2280 mounting hole to deploy M.2 2280 NVMe SSDs.
   **<font color='red'>Note: This M.2 interface does NOT support M.2 SATA SSDs.</font>**

 ```